Otus-DevOps-2020-02/DmitryKorlas_microservices/README.md

 # Homework: Lecture 25.
 Kubernetes introduction.

+This homework is step-by-step following the guide, described at: https://github.com/kelseyhightower/kubernetes-the-hard-way

+To run the same command in multiple terminal sessions (which useful) we can use this hint:
 **tmux sync panels mode:**
 type `ctrl+b`, then `shift+:`
 type `set synchronize-panes on` or `set synchronize-panes off` to sync or un-sync the panels.